ngpal/mangolang/docs/devjournal.md

 | DISK_CMD    | 0x4924 | 1B   | 0 = idle , 1 = read, 2 = write (unsupported) |
 | DISK_STATUS | 0x4925 | 1B   | 0 = ready, 1 = busy, 2 = error               |

-- [ ] immediate values in the instructions?
 - [ ] allow multiple files
   - [ ] some level of label obfuscation for handling namespace collisions on the assembler level
   - [ ] enforce main function on the assembler level not codegen level